Jessie Chandler

-Jessie Chandler (born August 16, 1968) is an American author of mystery and humorous caper fiction, most of which is about lesbian protagonists.
-Her work includes the Shay O'Hanlon Caper Series, many short stories, and other novels.
-Chandler has presented talks about the craft of writing, serves as a mentor to many up-and-coming writers, and is a contributing member of The Golden Crown Literary Society, Sisters in Crime, and serves on the board of Mystery Writers of America.
+Jessie Chandler (born August 16, 1968) is an American author of mystery and humorous caper fiction, most of which feature lesbian protagonists.
+Her work includes the Shay O'Hanlon Caper series, as well as other novels and short stories.
+Chandler has presented talks about the craft of writing, serves as a mentor to many up-and-coming writers, and is a contributing member of the Golden Crown Literary Society, Sisters in Crime, and serves on the board of Mystery Writers of America.

-Personal life
+Early life and education

-Chandler was born in Grantsburg, Wisconsin, and raised primarily by a single mother, her father having died before she was born.
-She spent part of her early life with her grandparents in Siren, Wisconsin, then lived with her mother, a school teacher, in the Minneapolis – Saint Paul metro area until taking off to attend St. Cloud State University in St. Cloud, Minnesota, where she received a bachelor's degree in journalism.
-She was with a long-time partner for 28 years, but they parted in 2023.
+Chandler was born in Grantsburg, Wisconsin.
+She was primarily raised by her single mother, her father having died before she was born.
+She spent part of her early life with her grandparents in Siren, Wisconsin, then lived with her mother, a school teacher, in the Minneapolis – Saint Paul metro area until attending St. Cloud State University in St. Cloud, Minnesota, where she received a bachelor's degree in journalism.

+Career

 A former police officer, Chandler has worked in management at both Borders Books and True Colors Bookstore in Minneapolis, previously known as Amazon Bookstore Cooperative.
-Currently Chandler has relocated to Oregon and spends her days painting and writing.